gibbslab/fetch_NGS/README.md

 ## **Result**

-The script will create a local directory based on the type identifier provided.
-Within this directory, the following will be found
+The script will create a local directory based on the given output name showing the following folders:

--	`result:` Contains metadata and raw FASTQC files
+-	`output_name:` Contains metadata and raw FASTQC files

 -	`work:` Contains the main pipeline workflows

 -	`20220113-001006.COMMAND:` Contains the commands used for the actual launch.
 File name contains the date (%y%m%d) and the time (%H%M%S) when the command was last run.
-Thus, if it is resumed, it will be overwritten